larrykluger/Register-Plus-Redux/readme.txt

 = 3.6.7 =
 September 24, 2010 by radiok

+* Disabled Allow Duplicate Email Addresses, I'll have to figure out how to work that one out

+= 3.6.7 =
+September 24, 2010 by radiok

 * Fixed custom logo feature
 * Update registration page HTML to better match Wordpress 3.0.1
 * Changed add/remove buttons on settings page to not be links, no more jumping around the page